 Seam from both the top and bottom to determine thumb placement.

-The WHY: This will give it a polished look and will keep the edges from coming loose later.
+When you’ve finished, take your tapestry needle and weave in the tails.
+This will give it a polished look and will keep the edges from coming loose later.

-- First of all and most importantly, if you’re not in the mood for seaming, DON’T SEAM.
+- First of all, and most importantly, if you’re not in the mood for seaming, DON’T SEAM.
 This also holds for trying to finish in a hurry.
 It will show in your work and you are better than bad work.